Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | **Corpus Collector**
     | You gain access to a personal bestiary of creatures and a unique spell used to recreate any one of them, with varying Anima and Conjury slot costs.
-    | To fill your bestiary, you must either find detailed research on a creature in question, or study it in the flesh.
-As a camp action, study is performed akin to a research roll against the creature's research difficulty seen on its character sheet; while dead creatures are acceptable, live and conscious subjects grant 2 guaranteed successes on your roll.
+    | To fill your bestiary, you must either find detailed research on a creature in question or study it in the flesh.
+As a camp action, you can make a research roll with difficulty equal to twice the creature's Conjury slot cost, with live and conscious subjects adding 2 flat successes after your roll.
+Similar to normal research, your progress towards a given bestiary entry can be continued over multiple rests.

     | *You learn how to conjure a 1 slot creature of your choice.*